 Food is at the centre of our lives and an integral part of the European culture.
-Food also plays a crucial role in our economy: it is the Union’s biggest manufacturing sector in terms of employment and contribution to GDP.
-Also, the food we eat, the ways we produce it and the amounts wasted have major impacts on human health, on natural resources and on society as a whole.
+However, the food we eat, the ways we produce it and the amounts wasted have major impacts on human health, natural resources and society as a whole:

 - Citizens –and children in particular– are increasingly suffering from overweight and obesity due to unhealthy diets.

 - Farmers and workers do not get a fair price for their produce.